What is Apple Watch Low Power Mode? Which models get battery-saving feature?

 Announced during the Far Out event, The feature means the traditionally-stingy 18-hour battery life can now be boosted in much the same way life can be elongated on an iPhone and iPad.

-The ability to stretch battery life to 36 hours is a massive bonus for Apple Watch users who may be camping or travelling and unable to charge for a period of time.
+The ability to stretch battery life to 36-hours is also massive bonus for Apple Watch users who may be camping or travelling and unable to charge for a period of time.

 Which Apple Watch models get low power mode?

-While the feature was revealed during the Apple Watch 8 section of Apple’s Far Out event, it’s software based and will be available on all models from the Apple Watch Series 4 onwards when running the new watchOS 9.
+While the feature was revealed during the Apple Watch 8 section of Apple’s Far Out event, it’s software-based and will be available on all models from the Apple Watch Series 4 onwards when running the new watchOS 9.
 That’ll include the new Apple Watch SE models and its predecessor.
-Sorry, Apple Watch 3 users and below.
+Sorry, Apple Watch 3 users and below, but you’re out.

 Previously, Apple has only offered a Power Reserve mode on previous Apple Watch models, which enabled you to still see the time when battery life gets below 10%.